uas-at-ucla/docker-paradigm/README.md

 The UAS@UCLA Docker Hub password is stored in a GitHub "organization secret" (safely encrypted).
 Organization owners can see the configuration here:
 * https://github.com/organizations/uas-at-ucla/settings/secrets/actions (for uas-at-ucla)
 * https://github.com/organizations/uas-at-ucla-dependencies/settings/secrets/actions (for uas-at-ucla-dependencies)

+Unfortunately, organization secrets cannot by used private repositories if the organiziation is on the free plan.